CoderDojoTC/micropython/docs/robots/01-intro.md

 4. **[Face Bot](04-face-bot.md)** - We extend the Base Bot by adding a $4 128x64 OLED display.
 This allows students to see the values of the distance sensor and to hear a sound when a key event occurs.

-5. **[Parameter Bot](05-param-bot.md)** - We extend the fac-bot to add some buttons and knobs to allow our users to change the collision avoidance parameters such as forward speed and turning threshold distance.
+5. **[Adjustable Parameter Bot](05-adjusta-bot.md)** - We extend the face-bot to add some buttons and knobs to allow our users to change the collision avoidance parameters such as forward speed and turning threshold distance.

 ## Parts